sebawieczor/profile/README.md

 # Profile Project
-- This project is a Demo Project
+- It is a static webpage about me :)

-## Please refer to the golas
+## Goals
-- list of embedded youtube videos
+- Present drone recordings